-(Non-education undergraduate majors may take education courses if they have satisfied the same general education requirements.)
+(Non-education undergraduate majors may take education courses if they have satisfied the same general education requirements and have the required prerequisite(s) for the selected course.)

 Inclusive Early Childhood Education

 EDU 108.
 EARLY CHILDHOOD DEVELOPMENT I. This is the first course of a two-course sequence that provides the student with an in-depth understanding of the variability in patterns of child development from conception through the child's eighth year of life, as well as, the major influences on development.
 In this first part, students will gain a thorough knowledge of the development of children pre-natal to age two years through the study of developmental domains and the holistic nature of development.
 The course provides a core foundation of knowledge essential to students' understanding of work with all young children, including children with and without disabilities.
 Prerequisites: Successful completion of ENG 101/RCA 021 or satisfactory score on SAT for exemption.
 (F).